sharan-dce/face-detection-recognition/README.md

 git clone https://github.com/sharan-dce/face-detection-recognition.git

 ## Training over your images
-Store tightly cropped faces, to be recognized in a directory and negative ones in another.
+Store tightly cropped faces to be recognized in a directory and negative ones in another.
 Run the core.py file with arguments as the path to the positive directory and the negative one. python3 core.py --train true --positives_dir ./path_to_the_positive_directory --negatives_dir ./path_to_the_negative_directory